Dre Kirkpatrick: 2019

 On November 15, 2019, Kirkpatrick was placed on injured reserve after hyper-extending his knee back in Week 6.
 He finished the season starting six games, recording 33 tackles, four passes defensed, and a sack.

 Kirkpatrick was released by the Bengals on March 31, 2020, after eight seasons.

 Arizona Cardinals

 Kirkpatrick visited the Arizona Cardinals on August 21, 2020, and signed with the team two days later.

-In Week 6 against the Dallas Cowboys, Kirkpatrick intercepted a pass thrown by Andy Dalton during the 38–10 win.
+In Week 6 against the Dallas Cowboys, Kirkpatrick intercepted a pass thrown by former Bengals teammate Andy Dalton during the 38–10 win.
 This was Kirkpatrick's first interception as a Cardinal.

 In Week 10 against the Buffalo Bills, Kirkpatrick intercepted a pass thrown by Josh Allen during the 32–30 win which would later be referred to as Hail Murray.
 He finished the season playing in 14 games with 11 starts, recording 56 tackles, three interceptions (tied for first on the team), and seven passes defensed (second on the team).